Consequences of missing your EMIs

 If you haven’t repaid your EMIs due to a cash crunch and the lenders are making collection attempts, inform them about your situation.
 You can request your lender to allow you to make part-payments or even negotiate your repayment options.

-2. Prioritize your repayments.
+2. Prioritize Your Repayments

 Before you prioritize your repayments, take your income, expenses, and savings into consideration.